As an Amazon Associate, Brew Smartly earns from qualifying purchases. That comes at no extra cost to you. How this works.

 These two models of Keurig measure the same dimension; 13.2” High x 10.5” Wide x 13.3” Deep.
 Both the models are pretty compact despite the fact that they are loaded with all the essential features to make a perfect cup of coffee.

 They occupy less space on kitchen counters and can fit small kitchen cabinets easily.

-Standing at only 10 lbs Keurig 2.0 K425 is lighter than its look-alike K4275 which weighs 13lbs.
-This makes the newer model comparatively heavier thus it might be a difficult to move from one place to another, you will need to watch your space to locate the machine at a suitable place in your kitchen to sustain the weight.
+Standing at only 10 lbs, Keurig 2.0 K425 is lighter than its look-alike K4275 which weighs 13lbs.
+This makes the newer model comparatively heavier thus, it might be difficult to move from one place to another, you will need to watch your space to locate the machine at a suitable place in your kitchen to sustain the weight.